Fleet Tracking: What It Is and the Best Fleet Trackers to Try

 Tracking the location of your trucks and drivers can help you find problems, like excessive idling or inefficient routes.

-But solving them is the real challenge.
+But solving them and actually improving fleet performance is the real challenge.

 And that’s where OptimoRoute comes in.